nodejs/node/doc/api/util.md

 If `options.resolveArray` is truthy, the promise is resolved with an array of arguments passed to callback.
 Otherwise it resolves only with the first one.

+If `options.resolveObject` is an array, the promise is resolved with an object having its values as keys and callback arguments as values.

 By default, `promisify()` assumes that `original` is a function taking a callback as its final argument.
 If `original` is not a function,